-- 19. What was Azimov's purpose in proposing the three fundamental Rules of Robotics.
-To show that a set of moral rules in AI can not work. - 20.
+- 20).
 In Arthur C. Clarke's 1968 book 2001: A Space Odyssey, the artificially intelligent computer HAL is programmed to always be truthful to humans, but at the same time to withhold the truth from human astronauts about the actual purpose of their space mission.
 HAL, unlike Asimov's clueless robot, suffers from the psychological pain of this cognitive dissonance: "He was ... aware of the conflict that was slowly destroying his integrity the conflict between truth, and concealment of truth."
 The result is a computer "neurosis" that turns HAL into a killer.
-Please suggest one significant similarity between HAL and the AI Chatbots that are now being unleashed on the world, and one significant difference between HAL and the AI Chatbots that are now being unleashed on the world.
-Both HAL and the AI chat bots were made to interact with humans for their betterment.
-HAL had some form of morality, where as the AI chatbots are just running off their algorithms. - 21.
+Please suggest one significant similarity between HAL and the Al Chatbots that are now being unleashed on the world. - Similarity: The AI Chatbots are always polite to humans, never in a way to verbally abuse humans. - Difference: The AI Chatbots do not have a self conscious, nor the power to control our surroundings. - 21).
 TRUE/FALSE The trolley problem has become a kind of symbol for asking about how we should program self-driving cars to make moral decisions on their own.

-True. - 22.
-TRUE/FALSE In one survey, 76 percent of the participants answered that it would be morally preferable for a self-driving car to sacrifice one passenger rather than killing ten pedestrians.
+22).
+TRUE/FALSE - In one survey, 76 percent of the participants answered that it would be morally preferable for a self-driving car to sacrifice one passenger rather than killing ten pedestrians.
 But when asked if they would buy a self-driving car programmed to sacrifice its passengers in order to save a much larger number of pedestrians, the overwhelming majority of survey takers responded that they themselves would not buy such a car.
 According to the authors, "We found that participants in six Amazon Mechanical Turk studies approved of utilitarian AVs (that is, autonomous vehicles that sacrifice their passengers for the greater good) and would like others to but them, but they would themselves prefer to ride in AVs that protect their passengers at all costs."

-True. - 23.
-TRUE/FALSE A prerequisite to trustworthy moral reasoning is general common sense, which is missing in even the best of today's AI systems.
-True.
+23).
+TRUE/FALSE - A prerequisite to trustworthy moral reasoning is general common sense, which is missing in even the best of today's AI systems.